-Bonaventure Cemetery sits upon a bluff above the Wilmington River east of Savannah.
-When the land was owned by Colonel Mullryne, beginning in 1762, and later by his son-in-law, it was an elegant plantation.
+Bonaventure Cemetery sits upon a bluff above the Wilmington River east of Savannah, Georgia.
+When the land was owned by Colonel John Mullryne, beginning in 1762, and later by his son-in-law, it was an elegant plantation.

-A historically popular destination for visitors because of its folklore, moss-draped oak trees and hauntingly beautiful sculpture, Bonaventure Cemetery's tourism activity increased dramatically with the success of the bestselling novel, "Midnight in the Garden of Good and Evil."
-The statue, known as Bird Girl (not the one pictured above) featured on the cover of the book, had to be moved from the cemetery for safe keeping and may now been seen at the Telfair Museum of Art in Savannah.
+A historically popular destination for visitors because of its folklore, moss-draped oak trees, and hauntingly beautiful sculpture, Bonaventure Cemetery's tourism activity increased dramatically with the success of the bestselling novel, "Midnight in the Garden of Good and Evil."
+The statue, known as Bird Girl (not the one pictured above) and featured on the cover of the book, had to be moved from the cemetery for safekeeping and is now at the Telfair Museums' Telfair Academy in Savannah.

 How to Get There

 Take a Tour

-Bonaventure Cemetery is very large and visitors who have limited time may wish to consider a guided tour, a good way to see the most famous grave sites and learn about Savannah's history.
+Bonaventure Cemetery is very large and visitors who have limited time may wish to consider a guided tour, which is a good way to see the most famous grave sites and learn about Savannah's history.
 The Bonaventure Historical Society offers free guided tours on the second weekend of each month.
 If you aren't in town on those dates, you can purchase their mobile app or pick up a map and take a self-guided tour.

 Most Visited Grave Sites

 The cemetery is filled with graves of well-known people.
 Some of the most visited graves are:

 Little Gracie Watson: A stone memorial marker, located at the gravesite of the child known as Little Gracie Watson, offers a brief description of her short life, the circumstances of her death, and information about the creation of the beautiful memorial sculpture.